-When it comes to succulents, mealy bugs are one of the most common pests.
-Ugh, we hate these guys!!!
-They make themselves known by the white fuzz that they leave on the leaves or spines of your succulent, and when the bugs are fully grown, they actually look like small crabs.
-They may appear friendly at first, and you may only see a few, but once they have identified your cactus or succulent as a great place to live, they can seriously harm your plant.
-If a female decides to lay eggs in your succulent, she can lay upwards of 600 of them.
-When those eggs hatch, they latch onto your succulent and basically suck it dry.
-The damage can encourage mold growth on your plants and the bugs themselves, in high enough concentration, will kill your plant.
+Mealybugs are one of the most common pests that infect succulents.
+They make themselves known by the white fuzz they leave on the leaves, stems, or spines.
+When the bugs are fully grown, they look like tiny crabs.
+Mealybugs may appear friendly at first, and you may only see a few, but once they have identified your succulent as a great place to live, they can seriously harm your plant.
+If a female decides to lay eggs in your succulents, she can lay up to 600.
+When those eggs hatch, they latch onto your succulent and suck it dry.
+The damage can encourage mold growth on your plants, and the bugs themselves, in high enough concentration, will kill your plant.

 How to Control

-Use a cotton swab or the paintbrush that comes in your terrarium toolkit to dab the mealy bugs with rubbing alcohol.
+Use a cotton swab or a paintbrush to dab the mealybugs with rubbing alcohol.
 This will kill them without doing too much damage to your plants.
-Remove the dead bugs to keep things clean.
+Then, remove the dead bugs to keep things clean.

-If you REALLY need to use a pesticide, try Take Down Garden Spray.
-It’s all-natural, doesn’t linger in the environment for a long time, and it’s designed to kill most of the pests that like to attack your succulents.
+If you need to use a pesticide, try some natural pesticides.
+They do not linger in the environment for a long time and are designed to kill most pests that like to attack your succulents.

-If you’re seeing the damage that mealy bugs cause but aren’t seeing the bugs themselves, the bugs may in your roots.
-If this is the case, you should remove the plants from their potting and treat the roots with one of the solutions above before repotting.
-Some of your leaves will die off, but usually the whole plant will recover.
+If you see the damage that mealybugs cause but you do not see the bugs themselves, they may exist in the roots.
+If this is the case, you should remove plants from their pot and treat the roots with one of the solutions above before repotting.
+Some leaves will die off, but the whole plant will usually recover.